ous-uio-bioinfo-core/batch-adjust-warning-figures/README.md

 ### sessionInfo.txt

 The output of sessionInfo() when mainscript was run.
+Be aware that the different versions of the r-packages could produce different results.
+In particular, the newest version of limma (3.20.8) was needed to produce the Figure 1.

 ### scripts/overviewplot.r

 Figure 1. in the manuscript.

 ### scripts/samplesizescalingplot.r